Skip Navigation

 Today, Islamic states have a poor record of scientific productivity.
-This Spotlight examines how they can foster innovation, bridge the gap with industrialised countries and truly restore the Muslim world to its former scientific glory.
+How can they foster innovation, bridge the gap with industrialised countries and truly restore the Muslim world to its former scientific glory?

 Sound institutions could quickly boost Muslim science